StackMCP

 }

 No API keys required.
-The server communicates with your local Docker daemon.
 Make sure Docker Desktop or the Docker engine is running.

 GitHub MCP -- Code Review and PR Management in Your Editor